zahlabut/LogTool/README.md

 when verbosity is set to "vv" or more, this will make the log not readable with a bunch of data inside it.
 This mode will provide you some details about all failed TASKs.

+**13) Analyze Gerrit(Zuul) failed gate logs**

+This mode is used to analyze Gerrit(Zuul) log files.
+It will automatically download all files from remote Gerrit gate (HTTP download) and analyze all files locally.

 # Installation
 This tool is available on GitHub, clone it to your **Undercloud** host with: